 Legally speaking, paternity leave is the time a new father takes off work for the birth, adoption, or foster care placement of a new child.
 Though few men take paternity leave, both state and federal law provide new fathers with a right to take paternity leave.
 California's Paid Family Leave law even entitles a new father to partial pay, up to a cap, during his paternity leave.

-Is There a Right to Paternity Leave in California?
+How Long Is Paternity Leave in California?

 What Laws Provide New Dads with the Right to Paternity Leave in California?

-All private employers with more than five employees must provide 12 weeks of job-protected CFRA leave to new parents.
+All private employers with more than 5 employees must provide 12 weeks of job-protected CFRA leave to new parents.
 All employees who have worked for 1,250 hours in the past 12 months are eligible to use CFRA leave.
 This means that you have "job-protection," and your employer cannot fire you or retaliate against you for using your leave.
 CFRA leave that is taken for baby bonding must be taken within a year of the child's birth.
 Generally, employees using CFRA leave must take leave in minimum increments of two weeks at a time, although employees have the right to take shorter leaves of two occasions.

 This means that, a new dad may take a week off to help his partner and attend emergency medical appointments if she is disabled by pregnancy, and then take another two weeks off when his child is born, and then take the remaining nine weeks when his partner returns to work following her pregnancy disability leave and baby bonding leave.